blazejba/gp2/README.md

 ##### 6.2.2 Stead-state
 todo

-##### 6.2.3 Migration policy
+##### 6.2.3 Migration
+- Belding (1995) extended the work of Tanese (1989) where migrants were selected by choosing the first $n$ individuals in the local population according to a predefined ordering, effectively simulating a more random migrant selection strategy.

+- Entry policies: Probabilistic or Periodical
     - Pettey (1987) designed a distributed model based on the polytypic concept of a species being represented by several types that are capable of mating and producing viable offspring.
 Every generation, migration sent the best individuals in each population to each neighbour, replacing the worst individuals.
+That would be a periodical entry migration with `period` set to 1.
     - Tanese (1987,1989) presented a parallel genetic algorithm implemented on a hypercube structure.
 Migration occurred periodically, where migrants where selected according to fitness and replaced individuals selected based on fitness in the receiving population.
-- Belding (1995) extended the work of Tanese (1989) where migrants were selected by choosing the first $n$ individuals in the local population according to a predefined ordering, effectively simulating a more random migrant selection strategy.

-- Probabilistic migration
+That would be a periodical migration with rank based selection.

+- Selection policies: Look at Section **6.4 Selection**.
+The same strategies are available for immigrant selection.
 - Migration success rate - depends on whether the island could find a migrant when it wanted.
 If you migration rate is less than 80%, consider increasing `emmigrants` or reducing `immigrants` in island customization file.